TheAwesomeProgrammer/autorestic/README.md

 - YAML config files, no CLI
 - Incremental -> Minimal space is used
-- Backup locations to multiple backends
+- Backup locations to multiple backends.
 - Snapshot policies and pruning
 - Fully encrypted
 - Pre/After hooks.